Landscaper training

 Join the OVLC in building habitat in the Ojai Valley.
 The movement towards native landscaping is already widespread and growing every year, opening new opportunities for professional landscapers.

-We are pleased to partner with the Theodore Payne Foundation to bring The California Native Plant Landscaper Certificate Program (CNPLC) to Ojai, from March 5 - 17, 2024.
+We are pleased to partner with the Theodore Payne Foundation to bring The California Native Plant Landscaper Certificate Program (CNPLC) to Ojai.
 The program offers job training for landscape professionals developed and taught by highly respected native plant experts.
 Designed with the professional—and the aspiring professional— in mind, this two-week course is offered as a hybrid-remote/in-person format on nights and weekends, as well as recordings that can be accessed anytime.
 At the end of the course, you’ll get a certificate of completion and learn how to promote your business.

 We’re committed to helping landscapers compete and win new clients in the changing Southern California landscaping business.
 Register today and get the tools you need to succeed.